2023 KIA EV6 EARNS 2022 IIHS TOP SAFETY PICK+ AWARD

 The EV6 earned ratings of "good" in all six 2022 IIHS crashworthiness evaluations, including the driver-side small overlap front, passenger-side small overlap front, moderate overlap front, side (original 2022 test), roof strength and head restraint tests.
 It also earned a "superior" rating for available front crash prevention (vehicle-to-vehicle and (daytime) vehicle-to-pedestrian evaluations), and a "good" rating for standard headlights.

 The arrival of the EV6 in 2022 – the brand's first dedicated battery electric vehicle (BEV) - signaled the U.S. launch of Kia's 'Plan S' strategy that aims to deliver 14 all-new electrified models across the world by 2027.
-The EV6 is rated at an EPA-estimated 310-miles2 of all-electric range (AER) in its Wind and GT-Line RWD trims3 and offers features such as an Onboard Power Generator4 and a flat-floor interior that utilizes innovative materials throughout the cabin.
-The EV6 also offers a wide array of advanced driver assistance systems5, adding a remarkable level of connectivity and other features.
+The EV6 is rated at an EPA-estimated 310-miles of all-electric range (AER) in its Wind and GT-Line RWD trims and offers features such as an Onboard Power Generator and a flat-floor interior that utilizes innovative materials throughout the cabin.
+The EV6 also offers a wide array of advanced driver assistance systems, adding a remarkable level of connectivity and other features.

 The 2023 EV6 is the third vehicle to earn a 2022 TSP+ rating, following the 2022 Kia K5 and 2022 Stinger sedans.
 Seven Kia vehicles earned a 2022 TSP rating, including the 2022 Kia Telluride, 2022 Sorento, 2022 Seltos, 2022 Carnival built after March 2021 (with specific headlights), 2022 Sportage (with optional front crash prevention and specific headlights), 2023 Sportage (with specific headlights), and 2022 Soul (with optional front crash prevention and specific headlights), bringing the brand to 10 total awards and fifth highest in the industry.